New publications for sale!

-American Civil War Sesquicentennial Walking Tour Brochure -- The Huntsville-Madison County Historical Society & the Tennesee Valley Civil War Round Table are jointly selling a self-guided walking tour brochure of Historic Huntsville during the Federal Occupation (1862-1865).
+American Civil War Sesquicentennial Walking Tour Brochure -- The Huntsville-Madison County Historical Society and the Tennesee Valley Civil War Round Table are jointly selling a self-guided walking tour brochure of Historic Huntsville during the Federal Occupation (1862-1865).
 This brochure features a newly rendered map (20" x 27") of Huntsville during 1861 which identifies 38 locations and describes their significances during this time.
-Retail price only $5.00 or $10.00 for a laminated copy.

 Historical Markers of Madison County, Alabama, edited by Alex Lutrell, was printed in 2001 in celebration of the Society’s 50th Anniversary.
 There is a brief overview of Huntsville and Madison County, a sketch of each marker, front and back and photographs to accompany the current surroundings of each marker.
 174 pages with a map and an index.